igladun/docker-cloud-startup/README.md

 - Sets environment variables for Docker Cloud authentication.
 - Uses "Bring Your Own Node" CLI command to register new instance as Docker Cloud node.
 - Waits for Docker Cloud node deployment to finish.
+- Adds Docker Cloud UUID as a tag on the AWS instance.
 - Retrieves EC2 instance tags.
 - Adds each tag as a Docker Cloud node tag.
 - Redeploys the stack.